Wear a protective coat and protective goggles in the laboratory at all times. When necessary; the correct protective gloves should be worn.

 - Do not use your mouth for pipetting.
 Avoid skin contact with chemicals.

 - Never carry out hazardous work alone.
 The person in charge in the laboratory, in consultation with the safety representative, decides what constitutes a risk.

 - Do not wear headphones/earphones in the laboratory.
 In the lab you must be aware of your surroundings and laboratory procedures require your complete attention.
 Listening to music or other material on your IPhone/smartphone diverts your attention and can prevent you from hearing alarm in case of any accident.

 - Specific regulations for disposal of hazardous waste have been established for Lund University.
 Please note that vessels and packaging that have contained chemicals must be cleaned prior to disposal as normal waste.

 - Prior to carrying out experiments, find out how any waste products should be dealt with.

 - Sinks, even in fume hoods, must always be kept free of waste.

-Experiments which take place overnight or during a weekend or holiday should always be labeled in such a manner that the person responsible for the experiment can be reached by telephone.
+- Experiments which take place overnight or during a weekend or holiday should always be labeled in such a manner that the person responsible for the experiment can be reached by phone.